Loading figure…

 Hirono is a proponent of expanding ballot access, having sponsored legislation aimed at making voting easier and more accessible.
 She has opposed voter ID laws that she believes suppress voter turnout and has advocated for measures to enhance voter registration.

-Position extraction pending on 8 issues: Foreign Aid, Climate, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 10 issues: Foreign Policy, National Security, Economy & Jobs, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Read twice and referred to the Committee on the Judiciary.